 (4) Any act done or omitted to be done, or course of conduct engaged in, on behalf of a body corporate by a person who was concerned or took part in the management, or who was an agent authorised in that behalf, of that body corporate or which was done, omitted to be done, or engaged in on its behalf by another person at the direction or with the consent or agreement (whether express or implied) of such a person or authorised agent shall be deemed, for the purposes of this Act, to have been so done, omitted or engaged in also by the body corporate.

-[Section 86 amended by No. 24 of 1986 s.
+[Section 86 amended: No. 24 of 1986 s.
 34.]

 87. Proof of certain matters